-Among hospitals in the Richmond Catchment Area, hospitalizations have decreased since their peak in January.
-ICU hospitalizations and ventilator utilizations have decreased in the same time period.
+Among hospitals in the Richmond Catchment Area, hospitalizations appear to have plateaued the last four weeks.
 Fatalities appear to have fallen every month since January in both districts.
 Data related to deaths are subject to sizable amounts of lag.

-• \8 out of 11 hospitals in the Richmond Catchment Area are operating at a 'Conventional' clinical status, while 3 are operating at 'Contingency' status.
+• 9 out of 11 hospitals in the Richmond Catchment Area are operating at a 'Conventional' clinical status, while 2 are operating at 'Contingency' status.